youssef112w/auditpath/README.md

 | 4 | Damn Vulnerable DeFi + DeFi Deep Dive | 4-6 weeks |
 | 5 | Code4rena Contests + Real Audits | ongoing |

 ---

-## Built with AI

-This project was built with [Claude](https://anthropic.com) (Anthropic) — from architecture and database design to refactoring and debugging.

-AI is a tool, not a replacement for understanding.
-Every decision in this project was made by a human.
-The AI accelerated execution.

----